JuliaDiff/BlueStyle/README.md

 **NOTE**: Functions that are only intended for internal use should be marked with a leading underscore (e.g., `_internal_utility_function(X, y)`).
 Although it should be much less common, the same naming convention can be used for internal types and constants as well (e.g., `_MyInternalType`, `_MY_CONSTANT`).
 Marking function as internal or private lets other people know that they shouldn't expected any kind of API stability from that functionality.
-See the [package development guide](/julia/package-development.md#developing-maintaining-apis) for more information on building and maintaining package APIs.

 ### Method Definitions